godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`float<class_float>` **blend_input** **(** :ref:`int<class_int>` input_index, :ref:`float<class_float>` time, :ref:`bool<class_bool>` seek, :ref:`float<class_float>` blend, :ref:`FilterAction<enum_AnimationNode_FilterAction>` filter=0, :ref:`bool<class_bool>` optimize=true **)**

 Blend an input.
-This is only useful for nodes created for an AnimationBlendTree.
+This is only useful for nodes created for an :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.
 Time is a delta, unless "seek" is true, in which case it is absolute.
 A filter mode may be optionally passed.

 .. _class_AnimationNode_blend_node: